-As a human resource professional, you dedicate so much time finding the perfect person a position.
+As a human resource professional, you dedicate so much of your time finding the perfect person for a position.
 Once you hire them, how much time are you dedicating to keeping them in their role or growing them within the company?

 Losing employees is costly to any business.
 The general study response is to look at the loss as a portion of the employees’ salary.
 The cost of replacing an employee in a mid-range position (earning between $30 – $50K) is 20 percent of their annual salary (so $6,000 to $10,000), according to a study by the Center for American Progress.
 However, if you’re replacing a highly educated company executive, that can cost more than double their annual salary, so an executive making $100,000 will cost you $213,000 to replace.